georgepap9808/SaaS-2022/back-end/README.md

 ## Dockerized back-end

-"in each one of the 3 different dataset folders, in the data/ folder there should be the corresponding csv data files unzipped"
+### Instructions:

-docker pull mongo
+In each one of the 3 different dataset folders, in the data/ folder there should be the corresponding csv data files unzipped.

-docker pull rabbitmq
+Build the app by executing the following command

 docker-compose up -d